ExitValue.ai

 Why are distribution revenue multiples so low?

 Revenue multiples of 0.3-0.8x reflect the thin-margin nature of distribution.
 A $50M distributor with 4% EBITDA margins generates only $2M in EBITDA.
-The 6x EBITDA multiple ($12M value) divided by $50M revenue equals 0.24x revenue.
-Low revenue multiples don't mean low value — they reflect the capital structure of the business.
+The an earnings multiple multiple ($12M value) divided by $50M revenue equals a revenue multiple.
+Low revenue multiples don't mean low value, they reflect the capital structure of the business.

 What makes a specialty distributor more valuable?

-Specialty distributors command 6-8x EBITDA (vs 4-5x for commodity) because of: higher gross margins (28-40% vs 15-22%), stickier customer relationships, technical expertise that creates switching costs, and reduced disintermediation risk.
+Specialty distributors command platform-tier earnings multiples (vs 4-5x for commodity) because of: higher gross margins (28-40% vs 15-22%), stickier customer relationships, technical expertise that creates switching costs, and reduced disintermediation risk.
 Value-add services like custom kitting, application engineering, and private-label products are the key differentiators.

 How important are supplier agreements in distribution M&A?